HenrikBengtsson/progressr/README.md

 ### Auditory progress updates

-Note all progress updates have to be presented visually.
-This can equally well be done auditory.
+Progress updates do not have to be presented visually.
+They can equally well be communicated via audio.
 For example, using:

 ```r
 handlers("beepr")